s1ddok/Sardonyx/README.md

 ![image](https://i.imgur.com/NmWnKZN.png)

 I tested this tool on [VGG-16](https://github.com/onnx/models/blob/master/vision/classification/vgg/model/vgg16-7.onnx), [VGG-19](https://github.com/onnx/models/blob/master/vision/classification/vgg/model/vgg19-7.onnx) and [MobileNetV2](https://github.com/onnx/models/blob/master/vision/classification/mobilenet/model/mobilenetv2-7.onnx) from official ONNX model-zoo.
-VGG require minor additional patches.
 Please don't expect it to work on anything else for now.

 If everything goes fine you will find two files in your folder: `<YOURMODEL>.swift` and `<YOURMODEL>.data`.
 Please add them into your Swift 4 TensorFlow project.
 Once you do this, usage is pretty straightforward, this is a MobileNetV2 example: